 If you too are leaning more towards memories as opposed to simply gifts, you might be struggling to come up with ideas.
 Here are a few to get you started:

-Be a Local Tourist
+Be A Tourist

 A few times a year my kids pull out our photo albums and we all go through them, sharing what we remember.
-We live in digital age where so many of our photos end up on a computer and are forgotten.
+We live in a digital age where so many of our photos end up on a computer and are forgotten.
 Get your kids a camera (it doesn’t have to be expensive) and have them document holidays or even your day-to-day life and then make a promise you will actually print them out.

 A Library Card